baricks/islamic-art-bot/README.md

 # Islamic Art Bot

- A little Twitter bot that tweets out examples of beautiful Islamic art, architecture, and poetry.
+ A little Twitter bot that tweets out examples of beautiful Islamic art, artifacts, and poetry.
 A work in progress.

  You can find the Twitter bot in its current state here: https://twitter.com/IslamArtBot